 where $\mu_{0}$ is the incidence angle for the ``direction'' in the directional-hemispheric reflectance.
 In our bare-rock model this is the local solar zenith angle; $r_{\mathrm{dh}}(\lambda)$ then tells us the fraction of incoming stellar radiation scattered in all directions by the surface.

 We also derive the spherical reflectance $r_{s}(\lambda)$, again following \citet{hapke2012theory} and using the approximation:

 which then defines the emissivity of the surface as $\epsilon(\lambda) = 1 - r_{s}(\lambda)$.
-Figure \ref{fig:all_albedo_spectra} shows the spherical reflectance $r_{s}(\lambda)$ for all of our modelled surfaces.
-Note that several simplifying assumptions have been made in deriving the spherical and directional-hemispheric reflectances from the raw reflectance data from the RELAB database, so these quantities could deviate from our derived values for real planetary surfaces.
+Figure \ref{fig:all_albedo_spectra} shows the spherical reflectance $r_{s}(\lambda)$ for all our modelled surfaces.
+Several simplifying assumptions have been made in deriving the spherical and directional-hemispheric reflectances from the raw reflectance data from the RELAB database, so these quantities may be different for real planetary surfaces.

-For conceptual purposes, the spherical reflectance $r_{s}(\lambda)$ can be thought of as the wavelength-dependent equivalent of the Bond albedo.
-Table \ref{tab:surfaces} lists the Bond albedo for each surface, which is the fraction of incident irradiance scattered by a spherical surface in all directions.
+The spherical reflectance $r_{s}(\lambda)$ can be thought of as the wavelength-dependent equivalent of the Bond albedo.
+Table \ref{tab:surfaces} lists the Bond albedo for each surface, which is the fraction of incident irradiance scattered in all directions.
 We derive this by integrating the incoming stellar spectrum on the planetary day-side, multiplied by the directional-hemispheric reflectance $r_{dh}(\lambda)$, over the day-side and over all wavelengths.
-We use TRAPPIST-1 to calculate the example Bond albedo values in Table \ref{tab:surfaces}.
+We use TRAPPIST-1 to calculate the Bond albedo values in Table \ref{tab:surfaces}.
 The values will vary depending on the stellar spectrum, which is taken into account when simulating the other planets in our sample.
-The Bond albedos in Table \ref{tab:surfaces} are generally higher than the fractional decrease in F1500W emission seen in Figure \ref{fig:compare_emission}; this is due to the generally higher emissivity of the surfaces at these longer wavelengths, discussed in more detail below \citep{mansfield2019identifying}.
+The Bond albedos in Table \ref{tab:surfaces} are generally higher than the fractional decrease in F1500W emission seen in Figure \ref{fig:compare_emission}, because the surfaces generally have higher emissivity at longer wavelengths \citep{mansfield2019identifying}.